JuliaPlots/PlotDocs.jl/docs/pipeline.md

 ![pipeline_img](examples/img/pipeline3.png)

+Note that if dispatch does not find a recipe for the full combination of inputs, it will then try to apply [type recipes](recipes/#type-recipes) to each individual argument.

 This hook gave us a nice way to swap out the input data and add custom visualization attributes for a user type.

-### Step 4:  Apply groupings
+Things like error bars, regression liines, ribbons, group filtering, and more are also handled during this recursive pass.

-When you'd like to split a data series into multiple plot series, you can use the `group` keyword.
+Groups: When you'd like to split a data series into multiple plot series, you can use the `group` keyword.
 Attributes can be applied to the resulting series as if your data had been already separated into distinct input data.
 The `group` variable determines how to split the data and also assigns the legend label.

 In this example, we split the data points into 3 groups randomly, and give them different marker shapes (`[:s :o :x]` are aliases for `:star5`, `:octagon`, and `:xcross`).
 The other attibutes (`:markersize` and `:markeralpha`) are shared.

 ```julia
 scatter(rand(100), group = rand(1:3, 100), marker = (10,0.3,[:s :o :x]))